-• Further to completing our Tier 1 mapping, we have made good progress in starting to map our largest suppliers at Tier 2 level.
-Rolling this out to all key suppliers in all apparel brands is our focus this year.
-Our targets in this area suffered a set back with the disruption of the lockdowns at suppliers, but we are getting back on track now and this mapping will be a crucial step forward.
+Further to completing our Tier 1 mapping, we have made some progress in mapping our largest suppliers at Tier 2 level but due to economic headwind this is still unfinished and we have work to do .
+Our goal is to roll this out to all key suppliers in all apparel brands later this year.